rmnavr/opriq/README.md

 * `ONLY2H` — compatibility mode for games and software that respond bad to 1L2H mode; it simply switches off all 1L-features of OPRIQ

-You can switch between modes via `CNFG` layer (reachable through original `LCtrl` key).
+You can switch between modes via `CNFG` layer (reachable through original `LCtrl` key, more on that below).
-OPRIQ tray icon will change accrodingly.
+OPRIQ tray icon will change accordingly.

 ## MODE 1L2H (main mode)